wxlin1983/aho_encoder/README.md

 # aho_encoder
-Minimalist file encoding tools
+A minimalist file encoding tool

+## Usage
+aho_encoder.py [-h] INPUT [OUTPUT]

-Please note that the code is used to disguise files such that it's not too trival to recognize their content.
-The is not a proper encryption for cyber security purpose.
+Please note that the codes is used to disguise files such that it's not too trival to recognize their content.
+The is by no mean a proper encryption for cyber security purpose.